bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

    - Accept the best result, which saves it to disk and logs the parameters for future use.
    - Batch-map many fires at once using recommended settings.
 4. **Learns over time**: accepted parameters are logged.
 Future serial mappings rank parameter sets by how well they performed on similar fires (same region, similar size), so results improve as more fires are processed.
+5. **Parameter Analyzer (admin-only)**: a dedicated high-throughput tool for exploring N parameter sets × M HDBSCAN replicates across selected fires.
+Admins accept one or more runs per fire; accepted parameters and fire characteristics are logged to a master CSV for offline analysis.
+All outputs live in a separate `analyzing_parameters/` directory and never touch the user-facing accepted fires.

 ---